datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    `quote-consul` and the IP address of the quote pod.

    > The `"consul.hashicorp.com/connect-inject": "false"` annotation
-   > tells consul that we do not want to use a Consul-Connect sidecar
+   > tells Consul that we do not want to use Consul's Connect
-   > to register this service.
-Without a Consul-Connect sidecar to
+   > sidecar/proxy to register this service.
+Without Consul's Connect
-   > proxy requests, the service needs to include code to make a
+   > sidecar to proxy requests, the service needs to include code to
-   > request to Consul to register the service.
+   > make a request to Consul to register the service.
 We include the
    > environment variables `CONSUL_IP`, `POD_IP`, and `SERVICE_NAME`
    > to provide the Quote service with enough information to build
    > that request and send it to Consul.
 If you would like to see how
    > that code works, please check out [our repo for the Quote
    > service](https://github.com/datawire/quote).
 Later in this guide
-   > we will show how to configure Consul-Connect as well.
+   > we will show how to configure Consul's Connect sidecar/proxy as
+   > well.

 3. Verify the quote pod has been registered with Consul.
 You can verify the quote pod is registered correctly by accessing the